 The Kentucky Board of Education envisions that all students will graduate ready for college and/or careers.
 To support schools in meeting graduation and CCR goals, the Kentucky Department of Education has developed the Persistence to Graduation Tool and has also recently worked with Infinite Campus to introduce an Early Warning System, which is a data mining tool built within Infinite Campus.
 The new Early Warning features will allow district and

-Early Warning GRAD
+Early Warning Demo

-Early Warning System
+Early Warning System (EW) - Grades 6-12

 PATH: Student Information | Counseling | Early Warning